aeternity/tutorials/sophia-token-exchange-contract-2.md

 ## Manual approach

 ### Deploying two fungible token contracts on sdk-edgenet
-Let’s refresh our memory on how to deploy contract to edgenet:
+Let’s refresh our memory on how to deploy contracts to edgenet:
 ```
 forgae deploy -n https://sdk-edgenet.aepps.com  -s <secretKey>
 ```